700 Children's® – A Blog by Pediatric Experts

 Parent giving a child a medication.

-Regardless of the form of medication, it is best to set your child up for success from the beginning.
+It is best to set your child up for success from the beginning, no matter the type of medication they have to take.
 First, set the environment.
-Remove all distractions and give a time limit (“You have two minutes to take your medicine”).
+Remove all distractions and give a time limit: “You have two minutes to take your medicine.”

-Next, offer choice and control.
+Make sure to offer choice and control.
 Remind your child that although taking the medicine is not a choice, there are other choices to be made.
-“Do you want mom to give you your medicine or do you want to do it yourself?
+“Do you want Mom to give you your medicine or do you want to do it yourself?
 Do you want to take your medicine in the kitchen or the living room?
 What would you like to drink with your medicine?”

 Language is also very important to consider when your child is taking medicine.
-Explain to your child that the purpose of taking medicine is to help their body feel better or stay healthy and use encouraging phrases.
-If your child does well with rewards, offer a sticker chart in order to earn a small reward after completing the medication.
+Explain to your child in an encouraging way that the reason they need the medicine is so their body will feel better (or stay healthy).
+If your child does well with rewards, offer a sticker chart to earn a small reward after completing the medication.

 Liquid Medication

-• Mix or quickly follow medication with strong flavored food or beverage if possible (ensure child will take all of it, chocolate syrup or flavored coffee creamer works well to mask taste)
+• Mix or quickly follow medication with strong flavored food or beverage if possible (ensure child will take all of it; you can use chocolate syrup or flavored coffee creamer to mask the taste).

-• Model for child and take “medicine” together with a syringe and liquid (water etc.)
+• Model for your child and take “medicine” together with a syringe and liquid (water, etc.).

 If you notice your child struggling and becoming frustrated, it is okay to take a short break and try again.
 Be patient, remain positive, and celebrate the success!